group-08/client/README.md

 - One could add more weather states and more places we can travel to.
 - The joker could realize the 7 card.

+And the last point might not be that serious:

+* A watch mode, where 4 robodogs (bots) play against each other and you can just watch and amuse yourself.

 ## Authors and acknowledgement
 Brändi Dog around the World is a group project of the following five members.